Chelsea owner Roman Abramovich sanctioned by UK government

 A government statement on the move said that Mr Abramovich will have his assets frozen and will be prohibited from carrying out any transactions with UK individuals and businesses.

+He will also face a travel ban and further transport sanctions.
+The UK government said that Mr Abramovich “has had a close relationship [with Putin] for decades” and had obtained “financial benefit or other material benefit” from the Russian president and government.
+Something the Chelsea owner has previously denied.

+They added that the businessman “is or has been involved in destabilising Ukraine and undermining [the country’s] territorial integrity, sovereignty and independence.”

-“Our priority is to hold those who have enabled the Putin regime to account.
-Today’s sanctions obviously have a direct impact on Chelse and its fans.
+British culture secretary Nadine Dorries said: “Our priority is to hold those who have enabled the Putin regime to account.
+Today’s sanctions obviously have a direct impact on Chelsea and its fans.
 We have been working hard to ensure the club and the national game are not unnecessarily harmed by these important sanctions.”

 She added that a special licence will be issued to Chelsea Football Club to allow them to compete.